XenonMolecule/personal-website/content/teaching/cs3600/index.md

   - []
 ---

-As Head TA for CS3600 I was responsible for organizing the grading and office hours of 26 TAs to make sure that the class ran smoothly for 1,633 students (accross 4 semesters).
+As Head TA for CS3600 I was responsible for organizing the grading and office hours of 26 TAs to make sure that the class ran smoothly for 1,633 students (across 4 semesters).
 I had the opportunity to teach about search, reinforcement learning, bayesian inference, and machine learning.

 Highlights: